babycommando/nightride-cli/README.md

 1. Make sure you have [Go](https://go.dev/doc/install) installed.

-If you are on Linux, make sure to install ALSA (otherwise skip this step)
+2. If you are on Linux, make sure you have ALSA (otherwise skip this step)

 ```bash
 # Ubuntu/Debian